loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 == Compilation Scheme
-As can be seen in @TypesAndValues, every aspect of #ln is based on a set of rules, split into positive and negative fragments.
+As can be seen in @TypesAndValues, #ln is based on a set of fragments, more specifically, positive and negative fragments.

 These rules can by design be translated to x86-64 assembly in a straightforward manner.
 They are first translated into \"pseudo\" instructions which can